proveskit/Documentation/docs/core_documentation/quick_reference.md

     [Link to the Standard](https://explorers.larc.nasa.gov/2019APSMEX/MO/pdf_files/SMC-S-016_05SEP2014.pdf)

-??? abstract "A Tip on Requirements"
+??? tip "A Tip on Requirements"

     One of the first things you should learn in engineering is how to understand and write good requirements for whatever system you are designing.
 Requirements are the measuring stick by which we can measure the success of our work and a guiding star for how to make out design decisions.
 The second thing you should learn in engineering is that requirement can, should, and will change throughout a project’s lifecycle.
 To assume that a project’s requirements will never undergo change presumes that the requirement writers at the beginning of the project had an absolutely perfect understanding of exactly what was needed, exactly what will meet that need, and exactly what it takes to accomplish the task at hand.